druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

 ## 14. Concluding remarks

-In every case I've applied them, Hyperopt and Optuna have given me at least a small improvement in the best metrics I found using grid search methods.
+In every case I've applied them, Hyperopt and Optuna have obtained at least a small improvement in the best metrics I found using grid search methods.
 Bayesian optimization tunes faster with a less manual process vs. sequential tuning.
 It's fire-and-forget.

 Is Ray Tune the way to go for hyperparameter tuning?
 Provisionally, yes.
 Ray provides integration between the underlying ML (e.g. XGBoost), the Bayesian search (e.g. Hyperopt), and early stopping (ASHA).
 It allows us to easily swap search algorithms.